hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

 # $1: "install" or "uninstall"
 #
 # $2: File name containing public key to be installed.
-Vault server uses UUID
+Nomad server uses UUID
 # as file name to avoid collisions with public keys generated for requests.
 #
 # $3: Absolute path of the authorized_keys file.